chaos-genius/chaosgenius-docs/docs/kpi_explorer/add-kpi.md

 If you need more options for aggregation, then create an issue, or if you wish to contribute more aggregation methods, raise a PR.

-### Datetime Columns
+### Datetime Column

-From all the columns displayed for Datetime Columns, you need to choose the one that stores time.
+From all the columns displayed for `Datetime Columns`, you need to choose the one that stores time.

 ### Dimension Columns